Partial Solar Eclipse 3/29/2025

 Eclipse Glasses

-Just like in 2024, safe solar eclipse glasses will be necessary in order to see the partial eclipse (click link below for your eclipse glasses).
+Just like in 2024, you must have safe solar eclipse glasses in order to see all phases of the partial eclipse (click link below for your eclipse glasses).